-Multi-generational homes with ADU allow families, close relatives (retired elderly parents), or extended family to reside harmoniously on the same property for a lifetime.
+Multi-generational homes with a backyard ADU allow families, close relatives (retired elderly parents), or extended family to reside harmoniously on the same property for a lifetime.

 Currently, the housing market is witnessing a boom, with lots of people interested in re-evaluating their homes to adjust lifestyle according to the COVID pandemic lifestyle.

-ADUs are on the rise as most states are realizing their benefits for homeowners and the communities.
-Offering a separate living place on the same property, ADU (Additional Dwelling Unit) provides privacy and separation from the primary home at the same time.
+Backyard ADUs are on the rise as most states are realizing their benefits for homeowners and the communities.
+Offering a separate living place on the same property, ADU (Accessory Dwelling Unit) provides privacy and separation from the primary home at the same time.

 The choice is homeowner’s – whether to use this separate building as more space for adult children, elderly home, retirement planning, or lease it to renters to earn extra income.